The Best Cape Cod Wineries & Vineyards (From a Local)

 They produce about 4,000 cases and 50,000 bottles of wine annually.
 Nearly half of this is sold through their “COOPerative,” where members can get hands-on experience during key parts of the winemaking process.

-While I have not personally visited First Crush Winery and tasted their wines, several have won gold and silver Artisan Awards.
+Several of their wines have won gold and silver Artisan Awards.
 Specifically, the Zinfandel and Petite Syrah blend, the Bordeaux-style blend, and the Sangiovese.

 They also make a Super Tuscan style red wine blend, and wines from Sauvignon Blanc and Chardonnay.